 First step, make sure you actually have a market and there’s a demand for your product or service.
 Buying preferences and culture play a big role here.
 Trading successfully in one country doesn’t necessarily mean your approach will work in the new targeted market.

 Before you position your brand you need to research how it will fit into the mix and how people will perceive it.
 Translation blunders can damage your brand.
-It can even develop a long lasting bad reputation.
-The most basic thing is know what your products or services names translate into.
+It can even develop a long-lasting bad reputation.
+The most basic thing is know what your products or services' names translate into.

 Delivering your brand messages using appropriate channels is essential to reaching your audience.
 Effective marketing channels differ from country to country.
 For example, USA, Canada and the UK have the most e-commerce shoppers, whereas Portugal, Hungary and Greece are still falling behind.